 Aside from the perceived color appropriateness, gender also plays a great role.
 Have you seen a purple or pink power tool?
 You haven’t, right?
 Me, too.

-Hallock, in his color assignment study, noted that our color preferences are determined by three things:
+Hallock, in his color assignment study, noted that three things determine our color preferences:

 - How an individual feels in any given situation